sanger/.github/.github/ISSUE_TEMPLATE/feature_request.md

 The clear and concise user story describing what is required. e.g. As an SSR user I would like sample manifests to allow me to upload x ...

-**Who are the primary contacts for this story** e.g. John (don't include surnames in public repos)
+**Who are the primary contacts for this story** e.g. John S (don't include surnames in public repos)

 **Acceptance criteria**
 To be considered successful the solution must allow: